bistro-its-berkeley/BISTRO-Starter-Kit/README.md

 In this repo you will find background materials that will help you get started with the challenge.

 ## Competition Phasing
-The competition will be split into two phases, preceded by a Hackathon... **Flesh this out**
+The competition will be split into two phases:
+* the first phase challenges contestants to optimize the transportation network of a small mock city: Sioux Faux
+* the second phase will apply the optimization challenge on a real city, to be announced by the launch of the Uber Prize

+The internal hackathon aims at testing the ability for participants to compete in Phase 1 of the competition.
+Given the complexity with a simulator, we want to do an initial round of internal testing with a core group of members from AI Labs in order to identify any issues.

 ## How do I get started?